Module Aims

 - Debate need for universal health coverage and possible funding models

-- Understand the drivers of equity and access to quality health care
+- Explore some of the drivers of equity and access to quality health care

 - Explore possible research methodologies for health systems public health